-Interstate 70 traverses nearly the width of the U.S., serving major metropolitan areas such as Denver, Kansas City, St. Louis, Indianapolis, Columbus and Baltimore.
+Traversing nearly the width of the United States, Interstate 70 serves major metropolitan areas such as Denver, Kansas City, St. Louis, Indianapolis, Columbus and Baltimore.
 The west end of the freeway connects with Interstate 15 at Cove Fort, Utah.
-There are no plans to extend I-70 west beyond that point, and most westbound traffic is funneled via Interstate 15 to Southern California and via U.S. 50 to Northern California.
+There are no plans to extend I-70 west beyond that point, and most westbound traffic is funneled via I-15 to Southern California and via U.S. 50 to Northern California.

 The bulk of the western extent of Interstate 70 passes through expansive high desert and the scenic Rocky Mountains.
 Until 1990, a section of I-70 remained with just two lanes across central Utah.
 The freeway across Colorado was also completed later, with the expensive section through Glenwood Canyon finished in 1992.

-Through the Great Plains and Midwest, Interstate 70 bisects Eastern Colorado, Kansas, Missouri, Illinois, and Indiana.
-Several derivative routes from Interstate 70 may be found in the larger cities of Kansas City and St. Louis.
-Notably, two Interstate 470s (Kansas and Missouri) exist within 60 miles of each other.
+Leaving the Denver metropolitan area, Interstate 70 traverses the Great Plains from Eastern Colorado into Kansas.
+The route through the Midwest crosses the width of Missouri, Illinois and Indiana.
+Several derivative routes for I-70 are designated in the larger cities of Kansas City and St. Louis.
+Notably, two branches of I-470 are located within 60 miles of each other.

 Through Ohio, Interstate 70 crosses Dayton and Columbus, then briefly enters West Virginia at Wheeling.
-Entering Pennsylvania, Interstate 70 merges with the Pennsylvania Turnpike (I-76) and separates at Breezewood.
+Entering Pennsylvania, Interstate 70 combines I-79 at Washington and then with the Pennsylvania Turnpike (I-76) east from New Stanton to Breezewood.
 I-70 traffic must follow U.S. 30 through the business district in Breezewood to connect with the freeway leading south to Maryland from the PA Turnpike.
-There are no plans to create a direct connection between Interstates 70 and 76.
+There are no plans to create a direct connection between I-70 and I-76.

-The freeway for Interstate 70 ends rather ignobly at a Park and Ride at Baltimore, just east of the exchange with Interstate 695.
+Interstate 70 ends rather ignobly at a Park and Ride at Baltimore, just east of the exchange with I-695.
 The continuation of the freeway to I-95 was removed from the city’s transportation plan and was never constructed.